 Each kind of recruiter works differently.
 Understanding what motivates them can help you avoid making damaging assumptions that can derail your job search.
 Knowing how they work with candidates can help you to build positive, mutually rewarding relationships with them.

 Also known as “corporate” recruiters, they work inside the employer’s organization and usually collect a paycheck (salary) from the employer who has the jobs open.
-Their office will typically be on the employer’s premises, and their email will typically be part of the employer’s email.
-So, their email will probably be Jane.Doe@[employer] or possibly HR@[employer], recruiting@[employer], or something similar.
+Their office will typically be on the employer’s premises, and their email and phone will typically be part of the employer’s email and phone system.
+So, their email will probably be Jane.Doe@[employer] or possibly HR@[employer], recruiting@[employer], or someting similar.
+To reach them by phone, you may call the employer’s main number and then ask for their extension, or you may call them directly.

 Go to Susan’s article above for more about the pros and cons of working with internal recruiters and, for more about external recruiters, see her article, How to Work with External Recruiters.